 Love is the most powerful force in the universe.

-In fact, when you are truly connected with love then nothing can touch you.
+When you are truly connected with love then nothing can touch you.

 How to relearn what true love is?

 Did you get mad or upset because you were wanting to get something in return?
 Can you honestly say you were loving your partner unconditionally?
-Or can you recognize that you felt out of control, threatened or lacking approval from them?
+Or can you recognize that you felt out of control, threatened, or lacking approval from them?

 When you love someone unconditionally, there are no expectations to be met and no returns that you expect.
 You simply do it with an open heart and without wanting anything in return.